cseas/restaurant-menu/README.md

 # restaurant-menu
-Full stack web application for a restaurant menu.
+Full stack web application to create and maintain various restaurant menus with various items.